March 3th 2020 Belize and Guatemala Field trip is open for registration! Two counties – two different field trips.

 Arrival: Day 1: 3/3/20: Birding Belize begins with us meeting at the Belize International Airport no later than 3PM.
 I will have a van waiting to shuttle us to the Crooked Tree Preserve where we will check into our rooms at The Bird’s Eye View Lodge.
 The drive will take 1.5 hours and we will bird along the way.
 After dinner, time allowing, we will take a bird walk on the grounds of the lodge.
 We will look for Common Pauraque, Boat-Billed Heron, Northern Jacana, Rufous tailed Hummingbird, Social Flycatcher, Purple Martin, Gray-breasted Martin, Clay-colored Robin, Yellow-throated Warbler, Magnolia Warbler, American Red-start, and more.

 Day 2: 3/4/20: We will take a boat trip on the Crooked Tree Lagoon and up Spanish Creek seeking the Great Black Hawk, Belted, Pygmy and Green Kingfishers, many wading bird species, and we’ll look for the Wood Rail and the Jabiru.
 We may find sandpipers staging for their migration north.
 White-rump Sandpiper is possible as is Semipalmated Sandpiper.
 On our return we will walk local trails where we may see two species of Woodcreeper, Orchard and Yellow-tailed Oriole, Great Kiskadee, and Boat-billed Flycatcher.
-Late morning we’ll bird Woodcreeper Woods, and in the afternoon we will walk the Savannah Pine habitat looking for Crane Hawk plus Yellow-headed and Yellow-lored Parrots and Olive-throated Parakeets.
+Late morning we’ll bird Woodcreeper Woods, after lunch a sugar cane processing plant area, return to late afternoon to bird the Savannah Pine habitat looking for Crane Hawk plus Yellow-headed and Yellow-lored Parrots, Olive-throated Parakeets and Yucatan Jays.

 Day 3 & 4: 3/5 & 3/6: After breakfast we depart to the Southwestern part of Belize.
 Our destination is the Cayo District driving the Hummingbird Highway.
-We will stop to visit the renown Belize Zoo with lunch in the visitor center.
 There will be several key birding locations along this road way Blue Hole National Park, The Bocwena Rainforest, Mayflower National Park, Cockscomb National Park and the Maya Mountains to the west will be hotspots to visit.
 The Scarlet Macaw is a key focus species for us.
 Other habitats we’ll bird are grassland, wetlands, and jungle forest.
 We can expect to see several species: like Puffbird, Toucans, Toucanet, Hummingbirds, Manakins Flycatchers, Vaux’s Swifts, Euphonias, Saltators, Pigeon, Doves, Golden-hooded Tanagers, Warblers and Orioles.
 In the late afternoon of 3/13, we travel to the Hanna Ranch near the Guatemala border.

 Day 5: 3/7:The morning we will bird to the Hanna Ranch is a working cattle and horse ranch.The birding is very good with a habitat of grass lands grazed by cattle, old growth hardwood forest and river riparian.
 It has a mixture of grasslands, forest and riparian habitats.
 Key species here are Euphonias, Tityra’s, Band-backed Wren, Thick-billed Seed Finch, Variable Seedeater, Grassland Yellow Finch and Giant Cowbird, Laughing Falcon and Bat Falcon and possible Grey-headed Kite.
 In the afternoon we’ll bird Mountain Pine Preserve for raptors or there can be an optional hike to the Mayan Xunantunich ruins nearby which has been good for Woodcreepers.

 Day 6 and 7: 3/8 & 3/9: Birding Guatemala Tikal Maya Ruins.
 This is an early morning drive to the Guatemala National Park Tikal ruins.
 This bird-rich habitat is suggested for all birders.
 We have recorded 212 species in Tikal, including Orange-breasted Falcon (2), Kentucky Warbler (6), Wood Thrush (15), Ivory-billed Woodcreeper, and many Ocellated Turkeys.
-This is a day and a half of intense birding in Tikal with a local guide.
+This is a day and a half of intense birding in Tikal with a certified Belizean guide.
 We stay in the Jungle Lodge, returning mid-afternoon to the Hanna Ranch Lodge.
 This requires an extra night’s stay in Belize at Hanna Ranch with breakfast before we leave for Belize City airport.
-Your return flight to the USA will be Sunday afternoon March 17th..
+Your return flight to the USA will be Tuesday afternoon March 10th..
+If you plan to stay longer in Belize I will deliver you to the Belize international Airport for you to continue from there on your journey.

-The cost of the field trip is $3790.00.
-Minimum of 3 participants for the trip to go.
-Covered is lodging, meals, transportation, fuel, airport pick-up & drop off, Zoo entrance fee and field guides.
+The cost of the Belize alone is $ 2950.00.
+Including Tikal Guatemala the field trip is $ 3790.00.
+Minimum of 4 participants for the trip to go.
+Covered is lodging, meals, transportation, fuel, airport pick-up & drop off, National Park entrance fees and field guides.
 Not covered are airfares, alcoholic beverages, and food not provided by the lodges.
 Gratuities are optional.
 A $1,880.00 deposit is required upon registration.
-The balance is due January 6th, 2020, if you cancel after the balance is paid you can roll this into a guest account for a future YBT field trip of your choice within 16 months.
+The balance is due January 20th, 2020, if you cancel after the balance is paid you can roll this into a guest account for a future YBT field trip of your choice within 16 months.
 Every effort can be made to find a suitable replacement.

 Please contact Rich with questions and support in airline reservations.